moleculeprotocol/token-vesting-contract/README.md

 ### Working with a large number of vesting schedules

 If your organization already knows the vesting schedules (or at least a big part of them) ahead of deployment and it's a large number of schedules, calling `createVestingSchedule` a hundred times is cumbersome and not very gas efficient.
-Instead you can use the `TokenVestingMerkle` contract, which is a wrapper around the `TokenVesting` contract that allows you to deploy a large number of vesting schedules easily by submitting a Merkle tree of the vesting schedules.
+Instead you can use the `TokenVestingMerkle` contract, which is a wrapper around the `TokenVesting` contract that allows you to deploy a large number of vesting schedules easily by submitting a Merkle tree of the vesting schedules when deploying the contract.

 The beneficiaries can later claim their schedules by providing a Merkle proof of their schedule.